jmbian/jmbian.github.io/_pages/about.md

 # 🔥 News
+- *2026.04*: &nbsp;🎉🎉 I received the Graduate Student Excellence Award – Research from the Department of Electrical and Computer Engineering at the University of Florida.
 - *2025.11*: &nbsp;🎉🎉 One paper is accepted by AAAI 2026.
 - *2025.09*: &nbsp;🎉🎉 Two papers are accepted by NeurIPS 2025.
 - *2025.06*: &nbsp;🎉🎉 One paper is accepted by ICCV 2025.